Short Answer

 Contract Snapshot

-This market resolves to "Yes" if Julia Letlow wins the first round of the 2026 Louisiana Senate Republican primary, and "No" if she does not, as the event is mutually exclusive.
+This market resolves to "Yes" if Julia Letlow wins the first round of the 2026 Louisiana Senate Republican primary, and "No" otherwise, as the event is mutually exclusive.
+The market, which opened March 19, 2026, will close upon official declaration or certification of the winner, or by May 16, 2027.
 The outcome will be verified by the Louisiana Secretary of State.
-The market opened on March 19, 2026, and will close upon the official declaration or certification of the winner, or by May 16, 2027, with payouts projected 30 minutes after closing.
-Employees of Source Agencies are prohibited from trading this contract.

 Available Contracts